coredns/deployment/kubernetes/corefile-tool/README.md

 - `deprecated`: returns a list of plugins/options in the Corefile that have been deprecated, removed, ignored or is a new default plugin/option.

 - `migrate`: updates your CoreDNS corefile to be compatible with the `-to` version.
 Setting the `--deprecations` flag to `true` will migrate plugins/options as soon as they are announced as deprecated.
 Setting the `--deprecations` flag to `false` will migrate plugins/options only once they are removed (or made a no-op).
 The default is `false`.

+- `downgrade` : downgrades your CoreDNS corefile to be compatible with the `-to` version.
+It will not restore plugins/options that might have been removed or altered during an upward migration.

 - `released`: determines if the `--dockerImageID` was an official CoreDNS release or not.
 Only official releases of CoreDNS are supported by the tool.